-I don’t recommend short ankle boots.
+If you know that you’ll be traveling during snow, I don’t recommend booties.
 Go with something a little taller to keep those precious ankles protected from slush, snow, and wind.

 Also, you’ll want a good waterproof material.
-Not the time for that suede that leaves white water rings when it dries!
-Definitely not chic.
+Though they make products to help with suede boots, sometimes it’s best to not even have to bother.
+And we certainly don’t want suede that leaves white water rings when it dries!
+Not chic.

-Overall you want your feet to be toasty and yet you want to look “downtown ready”…not like you’re about to hit the slopes.
-But I've rounded up some that I think make the cut!
+Overall, you want your feet to be toasty and yet you want to look “downtown ready”…not like you’re about to hit the slopes.

 3. Show off your style with a hat

 Since the rest of your outfit is already pretty warm, why not considering upping the chic factor with a beret that has cute embellishments and designs?
-Berets aren’t as warm, but they're chic!
+Berets aren’t as warm, but they sure are chic.

-If you want to stay extra warm you can get the ones with the touch screen fingers so you don’t have to take your gloves off when you’re using your phone!
+If you want to stay extra warm you could even get the ones with the touch screen fingers so you don’t have to take your gloves off when you’re using your phone!

-You want sweaters of course!
-They're thick and cozy.
-Turtlenecks are also cute and they keep your neck more covered so that’s a plus.
+And you’ll want thick and cozy sweaters, of course!
+Turtlenecks are also classic and they keep your neck more covered- so that’s a plus.

 Learn from my mistakes like when I visited New York in a huge snowstorm and I packed like it was a brisk fall day.
 Eek.

 Since then, I’ve learned how you can stay warm and yet still look chic, and now, you’ve got my best tips on how to put together a cute winter travel outfit.